About

 " Because they did not receive the love of the truth so as to be saved. " (2 Thessalonians 2:10)

 Therefore, by calling upon His name, crying out to Him with a faith that confesses, that believes, that searches and seeks for the living God, despite not being able to see Him, we are saved in hope, and a hope that is seen is not hope at all, for who hopes in that which he sees?
 We hope in the salvation of God and patiently wait for it; although we may sleep, we will not perish; although we may stumble, we will not fall away.
 Call upon His name!
-Just as Jonah called upon God in the belly of the great fish, then God delivered him; and just as the nation of Israel cried out to God on account of their enemies, then He delivered them by raising up judges in the land; and just as the Psalmists cried out to God - their joyful songs stand as a witness today and a testimony of God's deliverance to those who call upon Him.
+As Jonah called upon God in the belly of the great fish, then God delivered him; and just as the nation of Israel cried out to God on account of their enemies in the days of the judges, then He delivered them; and just as the Psalmists cried out to God - and what was the result?
+Their joyful songs stand as a witness today of God's deliverance to those who call upon Him.
 As it says,

 " WHOEVER WILL CALL ON THE NAME OF THE LORD WILL BE SAVED. " (Romans 10:13)